bwalker1/ModularityBP_Cpp/docs/sub_docs/intro.rst

 ..
-CHAMP documentation master file, created by sphinx-quickstart on Tue Jul 11 15:50:43 2017.
+Multilayer Modularity BP documentation master file, created by sphinx-quickstart on Tue Jul 11 15:50:43 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.